-Combine the cream, yogurt and Swerve® confectioner’s sweetener in a large bowl.
+- Combine the cream, yogurt and Swerve® confectioner’s sweetener in a large bowl.

-Slice the vanilla pod in half lengthwise.
+- Slice the vanilla pod in half lengthwise.
 Open up the pod and use the back of a knife to scrape out all the seeds.
 Add the seeds to the cream mixture and whisk very well until the mixture is full combined.
 I would advise whisking to at least soft peaks as you don't want the seeds to sink to the bottom of the lolly moulds.

-Pour the mixture into 6 ice lolly moulds (100ml / 3.4 fl. oz) in capacity.
+- Pour the mixture into 6 ice lolly moulds (100ml / 3.4 fl. oz) in capacity.
 Click the lid/stick in place of each one, and place in the freezer overnight.

-Transfer the popsicles to the fridge 30 minutes before eating or simply run hot water on the outside of the mould to make it easier to slide out.
+- Transfer the popsicles to the fridge 30 minutes before eating or simply run hot water on the outside of the mould to make it easier to slide out.

 Calories 397Kcal / 1661kJ

-Disclaimer: The nutritional analysis, macro and allergen breakdown of the recipes on this site are meticulously calculated using the cloud-based software NUTRITICS®.
+Disclaimer: The nutritional analysis, macro and allergen breakdown of the recipes on this site have been manually and carefully calculated using the cloud-based software NUTRITICS®.
 NUTRITICS® is fully approved by the relevant Trading Standards organizations and is EU and FDA-compliant.
-The author, Monya Kilian Palmer is trained in using this superior software in order to provide you accurate data.
-The author is not a medical professional and this website has been designed only to provide you with recipes to suit the keto lifestyle you have chosen and discussed with your GP.
-The macros calculations are provided as a courtesy to you based on Monya’s weighing of ingredients when creating the dishes.
+The macro calculations are provided as a courtesy to you based on the author's weighing of ingredients when creating the dishes.
 If Erythritol (a sugar polyol) has been used in any of the recipes, it has already been manually excluded from the final carbohydrate count.
 The author is a chef - not a medical professional - and this website has been designed to provide you with recipe ideas to suit the low carb lifestyle you have discussed with your GP.